 You've invested time and money in a food cost system.
 But does it deliver what you expected?
 Without measurement, you won't know.
 And without proof, you can't steer toward further improvement.

 Most entrepreneurs feel that things are going better, but can't back it up with hard numbers.
-That's a shame, because concrete figures help you to:
+That's a problem, because concrete figures help you to:

 - Prove that your investment has paid off